MidnightDreamerX17/skill20/Races/Dwarf.md

 - Smoke Rune - Craft (INT) (Firearms)
 - Wood Rune - Craft (INT) (Carpentry)

-Stonesense: Dwarves are constantly searching for secrets in stone, and are entitled to a check whenever they get near a secret door, trap, rune, or other feature that has a significant stone component.
+Stonesense - Dwarves are constantly searching for secrets in stone, and are entitled to a check whenever they get near a secret door, trap, rune, or other feature that has a significant stone component.